openfoodfacts/recipe-estimator/README.md

 This will provide details of the computation performed, such as time taken and number of iterations.

+# TODO

+ - Event though the order of ingredients is before processing, the percent estimate is after processing so evaporation needs to be subtracted from this
+ - Need to return a more formal error object
+ - Cope with some ingredients not having CIQUAL codes

 # Background Info

 To get nutrient types for nutrient_map.csv I used: